Coventry

 Cost Of Living

-The cost of living in Coventry is lower than in many other cities in the UK, making it a more affordable option for residents and visitors.
-Compared to London, prices for accommodation, dining, and transportation are generally more budget-friendly in Coventry.
+The cost of living index in Coventry is lower than in major cities like London, making it a more affordable place to live with reasonable prices for accommodation, food, and transportation.

 Other